Recruitment & Qualifications

 How do I get promoted?

-Why does the career path begin in Planning?
+Why does the career path begin in Planning and Allocation?

-Typically it will take an average of 3-4 years to get into Buying.
-This is a very competitive program and not all people make it to the Buyer level for various reasons (performance, career change, etc.).
+There is no set rule, but typically it will take an average of 3-4 years to move into Buying.
+This is a very competitive program and not everyone will be promoted to the Buyer level for various reasons (performance, career change, etc.).

 How much time will I be working on a computer?

-In all of the positions you will be required to spend a significant amount of time on the computer.
-The computer is used to analyze the business, create planning strategies, ship product and check on the status of merchandise.
+In all of the positions you will be required to spend a significant amount of time on a computer.
+Software systems are used to analyze the business, create planning strategies, ship product and check on the status of merchandise.